Meet Pamela

 Director, Center for Teaching & Learning, Brandeis University

 Adam Beaver is a founding partner of Polished Owl and contributor to its online advice guides.
-Prior to assuming his current role at Brandeis, Adam was Director of Pedagogy at Harvard’s Derek Bok Center for Teaching and Learning from 2016–2024, where he partnered with Pamela to develop programming for faculty and graduate students.
+Prior to assuming his current role at Brandeis, Adam was Director of Pedagogy at Harvard’s Derek Bok Center for Teaching and Learning from 2016–2024, where he partnered with me to develop programming for faculty and graduate students.
 Adam provided leadership and strategic direction for faculty programming, while working closely with faculty and graduate students on topics from effective lecturing to navigating the academic job market.
 Before his time at the Bok Center, Adam was an assistant professor of History at Princeton.
 He received his AB, AM, and PhD from Harvard, as well as his MSt from the University of Oxford.